 Amount of Education Required for Careers Related to Chemistry

-Some degrees associated with chemistry may require an advanced degree, while others may not even require a bachelor’s in the field.
+Some careers associated with chemistry require an advanced degree while some may not even require a bachelor’s.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 Find out what the typical degree level is for chemistry careers below.